- Chord changes

 The tutorial can be split into 2 parts.
 We’ll first learn every chord progression played by the rhythm guitarist, and in the second part, we’ll be learning the solos played by the 2nd guitarist.
 These solos should be played over the rhythm guitar chord progressions we already learned, they harmonize really beautifully.

 TIP: Get together with a guitar buddy and play this song together, where you play rhythm, he/she plays the harmonizing solos.
 And vice versa of course.

 We’ll kick off our (Sittin’ on the) Dock of the Bay tutorial by learning the intro, which is really just a few notes.
 We’ll continue by learning the verse chords and chord progression, which is a staple of Dock of the Bay.
 As a small bonus, I’ll also teach you a fun baseline you can use while playing the verse.
 It’s simple but adds a great effect to the chord progression.

-Next, we’ll learn the chorus chords, which is very simple.
-You’ll be using easy single strums to play the chorus, 1 strum per chord.
-Just goes to show you that you don’t need to get all fancy to create a Grammy Award winning song…
+Next, we’ll learn the chorus chords, which are very simple.
+You’ll be using easy single strums to play the chorus, with 1 strum per chord.
+Just goes to show you that you don’t need to get all fancy to create a Grammy Award-winning song…

 And after the chorus, we’ll be learning the bridge chords, which is a classic I-IV-V progression

 Once we got the chords down and have the general melody ringing in our head, we’ll move into learning the lead guitar sections played by the 2nd guitarist.
 We’ll learn separate solos for each part of the song, so for the verse, chorus, and bridge as well.
 You’ll get a chance to practice several important lead guitar techniques here, so give it time, and practice it a lot.